llopez020/Chicago-Art-Explorer/README.md

 ## Current Features
 - Browsing functionality to view various artworks in the collection
 - Search functionality to view preferred artworks
-- Find your favorite new art piece through the ranomizer button
+- Find your favorite new art piece through the randomizer button

 ## TODO
 - Save favorite art pieces to the favorites tab